 So, if you are someone who aspires to study in the US, it is time to pull your socks up and enter the Merit-Based Scholarship game!

 How Do Colleges Choose Candidates For Merit-Based Scholarships?

 Colleges in India and around the world have a few broad categories they look at while awarding Merit-Based Scholarships.
-Below listed are 7 criteria colleges look at, which you should think about if you are aiming to secure a scholarship:
+Here are 7 criteria colleges look at, which you should think about if you are aiming to secure a scholarship:

 1. Academic Performance: Academic Performance is something that all Merit-Based Scholarships take into consideration.
 What were your high school scores like?
 Are you consistent in your performance?
 Which subject do you perform best in. are all evaluated.

 2. Entrance Test Scores: SATs, IELTS, GRE, etc to study abroad or All India Entrance Examination for Design, TISS Bachelors Admission Test, Common-Law Admission Test and a plethora or other entrance exams to study in India.
 The scores these entrance exams are taken into consideration while choosing a candidate for Merit-Based Scholarships.

 Remember, how much your academic performance and entrance test scores matter depends on what basis you apply for the scholarship.
 If it is academic merit, then it is given the utmost importance.
 But, if it is sports or extracurricular merit, then it takes a backseat.